How to Become a Florida Notary: Step-by-Step Guide for 2023

 Required Documentation

 Several documents accompany the application.
-A state-approved notary education course completion certificate is necessary, ensuring applicants understand notarial duties and laws.
+A state-approved notary education course completion certificate is necessary to ensure applicants understand notarial duties and laws.
 They must also include a signed Oath of Office.
 Proof of identity, such as a driver’s license or state ID, must accompany the application.
 The application necessitates a non-refundable processing fee.
 Prospective notaries must ensure all documents are complete and accurate to avoid processing delays.

 Training and Examination